TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

     - Monitored Entities: the entities you want to watch.
 For an FP2 you can pick more than one (the illuminance sensor and the presence sensor, for example); reports from any of them count as a heartbeat.
     - Recovery Switch: the smart plug that powers the upstream device.
     - Heartbeat Timer: the timer helper you created in Step 2.
 Leave blank only if Detection Mode is set to minimal.
-    - Detection Mode: responsive, lighter, or minimal.
+    - Detection Mode: defaults to minimal.
+Change to lighter or responsive if you want freshness detection.
 See the note below for guidance.
     - The remaining inputs have sensible defaults.
 Adjust the active window, scheduled reboot, and restart guard if you need them.
 4. Save.